-147.145 Review of order; reconsideration; notice to applicant.
-If the applicant disagrees with the order entered under ORS 147.135, the applicant may request review by the Department of Justice.
-The department shall reconsider any order for which a request for review is received.
-The department shall notify the applicant of its decision on review within 30 days of the department's receipt of the request for review.
-[1977 c.376 §15]
+- 147.145 Review of order; reconsideration; notice to applicant.
+(1) If the applicant disagrees with the order entered under ORS 147.135, the applicant may request review by the Department of Justice. - (2)(a) The department shall reconsider any order for which a request for review is received.
+The department shall notify the applicant of its decision on review within 30 days of the department's receipt of the request for review. - (b) If the department determines that the request for review does not contain sufficient information to make a decision within 30 days of the department's receipt of the request for review, the 30-day time period may be extended by the department only with the oral or written permission of the applicant.
+[1977 c.376 §15; 2017 c.108 §3]